 The County Treasurer mails tax statements to property owners.
 One-half of the total tax bills are due in December and the balance is due in May of the next year.

-The table below outlines the amount of taxes levied, the assessed valuation, and the mill levy included within the 2014 budget.
+The table below outlines the amount of taxes levied, the final assessed valuation, and the final mill levy included within the 2015 adopted budget.